My Name is Spade

 I shifted in my seat.
 I'd never heard the story before, so even I was a little interested.
 Then he continued "So that's the story, right?
 And here we have some of the basic instruments and tools used by 19th century seamen."

-The whole class, even me, laughed.
+The whole class, including me, laughed.
 Poor Sammy.
 "This here is the quadrant, which you can get for 80 bucks.
 It's all for sale by the way.
 Like the sextant. $50 for this, which is a bargain. " Then he picked up some injured glasses.
 "These are pretty cool.
 These are my grandfather's glasses.
 I haven't quite gotten them appraised yet, but they've seen many cool things."

 "Are you going to sell me his liver?"
 Mr. Person interrupted.
 He had a point.
 "Mr. Witwicky, this isn't show and sell.
 This is the 11th grade.
 I'm sure your grandfather would not be particularly proud of what you're doing."